mountunion/MUProject/README.md

 # A better way to start your projects

-Introducing the new MU Project.
-If you're a student at the University of Mount Union, this project folder will give you all the source code you need to get up and running with a simple JFrame and other simple elements.
+Introducing MU Project.
+If you're a CS/IS student at the University of Mount Union, use MU Project to quickly get up and running with a simple application.

 ## MUPanel.java